 - Gene therapy.
 Cloned genes can be introduced into human cells as a treatment for genetic diseases.

 - What is meant by the term gene cloning?

 - Why is it useful to clone a gene?

-- Plasmids.
+Plasmids often serve as vector molecules.
 Plasmids (figures 12.1 and 12.2) are small circular DNA molecules found in many bacteria and some eukaryotes.
 These plasmids are not part of the chromosome.
 Plasmids contain: